Stanley Spooner: The Automotor And Horseless Vehicle Journal

 From around 1900 The Automotor And Horseless Vehicle Journal had a subsection titled Aeronautics.
 This section published information relating to early accomplishments in aviation.

 The title of the journal was changed to The Automotor Journal in April 1902.
-It was sold weekly from 19 April 1902.Along with Motor Car related information, the journal also carried on detailing the latest accomplishments in aviation, until the introduction of Flight magazine.
+It was sold weekly from 19 April 1902, and the price was reduced to twopence.
+Along with motor car related information, the journal also carried on detailing the latest accomplishments in aviation, until the introduction of Flight magazine.
 An issue from 13 September 1903, included information about the Wright brothers experiments.
-Earlier that same year, the issue of 16 May 1903 included an article about Alberto Santos-Dumont and his Airship Number 9.The 27 October 1906 issue of that section also included an article about his flight at Bagatelle, on 23 October 1906 in the biplane 14-bis.
+Earlier that same year, the issue of 16 May 1903 included an article about Alberto Santos-Dumont and his Airship Number 9.
+The 27 October 1906 issue of that section also included an article about his flight at Bagatelle, on 23 October 1906 in the biplane 14-bis.
 An issue from 18 January 1908 recorded the success of Henri Farman flying a 1-kilometer course in an aeroplane on 13 January 1908 at Issy, France and winning the Deutsch-Archdeacon prize.
 The issue of 25 April 1908 showed a diagram of official Wright patent drawings of their aeroplane.

 From November 1908 eight weeks before Flight was published as a separate magazine, pages of The Automotor Journal that covered aeronautics, were bound in Flight covers.
 This was in order to establish copyright.

+Spooner remained as editor of The Automotor Journal until 1931.

 Flight

 On 2 January 1909 the first issue of Flight went on sale.
-It was the official journal of The Aero Club of The United Kingdom.
+It was the official journal of The Aero Club of the United Kingdom.
 Stanley was on that club's committee in 1909.
 The magazine recorded information about Aero Clubs throughout the country, ballooning, and model plane aircraft flying competitions, along with other things relating to aviation.

-On the first issue front cover was John Moore-Brabazon, 1st Baron Brabazon of Tara and a photograph of him flying his aeroplane.
+On the first issue front cover was John Moore-Brabazon and a photograph of him flying his aeroplane.
 It recorded his flights at Issy, France, on 3 December 1908.
-Underneath the main title on the first issue was the sub-heading: "A Second Englishman Flies."The magazine credited Henri Farman as being the first Englishman to fly a heavier-than-air machine.
-Henri had English parents and was born in France.
+Underneath the main title on the first issue was the sub-heading: "A Second Englishman Flies."
+The magazine credited Henri Farman as being the first Englishman to fly a heavier-than-air machine.
+Henri was born in France to English parents; he became a French citizen in 1935.

 The first printed letter addressed to the editor of Flight in the Correspondence section of that magazine came from Frederick W. Lanchester.
 He objected against Stanley giving support in his columns to the word "aerodrome", being used to define "a big open space for flying machines."
 Stanley respectfully disagreed.

 By 1917 the Flight offices had moved from St. Martin's Lane, to 36, Great Queen Street, opposite Freemasons' Hall, London.

 During his time as editor, the magazine recorded the aerial accomplishments, among others of Charles Rolls, Louis Bleriot, Roland Garros, and Charles Lindbergh.